Wei Hui

-Zhou Wei Hui (周卫慧; born 4 January 1973), known simply by her Chinese given name Wei Hui, is a Chinese Post 70s Generation writer, living and working in Shanghai and New York City.
+Zhou Wei Hui (周卫慧; born 4 January 1973), known simply by her Chinese given name Wei Hui, is a Chinese novelist, living and working in Shanghai and New York City.
 Her novel Shanghai Baby (上海宝贝) (1999) was banned in the People's Republic of China as "decadent".
 Her latest novel Marrying Buddha (我的禅) (2005) was censored, modified and published in China under a modified title.
 She is often associated with Mian Mian, another slightly older member of the "New Generation".

 Early life and education

 Zhou Weihui, known in English as Wei Hui, studied Chinese Language and Literature at Fudan University in Shanghai, after a year of military training.